Before you start building your website online, you need to choose a name.

 Brainstorm name ideas.

-Begin by creating a list of words that will reflect the topic and energy of your blog.
+Begin by creating a list of words that will reflect the topic and energy of your website.
 Types of words to add would be, niche keywords, descriptive words, ones that convey your vibe or voice, and words that may attract your ideal reader.
 Include similar words using a thesaurus.

 Pair words together